MajdMohammed/Elzero-Web-School-Assignements/README.md

 # Elzero-Web-School-Assignments
-Elzero web school assignments for videos 1 to 88 + Bonus practice
+Elzero web school assignments for videos from 1 to 88 + Bonus practice